sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 Don't call it a job or say you are working!
 The J1 visa status is not meant for "working", but rather for "training" in the United States.
 Remember, you're just a poor little intern *training* in the United States!

+I prefer keeping all the above as a digital copy in my Dropbox/Google Docs so I have instant access to them just in case I lose anything.

 ## <a name="OnceYouLand"></a>  Once you Land